Sudhanshu-Ambastha/Poly-Disease-Predictor/README.md

 - **Internet Connection Required:**
   Internet connection is required to run the application.

+- **GitHub Repository Link:**
+  Access the GitHub repository for Combined Disease Prediction Bot: [Combined Disease Prediction Bot](https://github.com/Sudhanshu-Ambastha/Combined-Disease-Prediction-Bot)

+  **Update:**
+  This project was created to address challenges faced in earlier models, making it easy to run directly via VS Code, especially when opened through GitHub Desktop.
+With the presence of necessary files, the project can now be executed seamlessly.

 Feel free to contribute and enhance the application!